keevitaja/gulp-webpack-example/README.md

 `gulp` will compile assets into the `public` directory

-`gulp watch` will autorun on filechanges
+`gulp watch` will watch for the file changes

-`gulp --production` will minify js and css, no notifications will be displayed
+`gulp --production` will minify js and css, no notifications will be displayed nor sourcemaps generated

 ## Todo